 The Atlaian ultimately depend upon their animal herds for their economy.
-Although trade is conducted for cattle, produce, in the centre and the fastest warriors on the wings.
+Although trade is conducted for cattle, produce, covered shields and honed spears.
+The strongest warriors jog in the centre and the fastest warriors on the wings.
 Atlaians are utterly ruthless in all-out war, killing anyone who is in the way without remorse.
 Even though the bow is used in hunting it is rarely used in warfare except by the Mwezi, who poison their arrows.
 Even the Mwezi prefer to use the spear in war, using bows only against those who flee.
 Fleeing warriors are considered prey to be hunted like animals.
-In the end, strength of numbers, unrelenting bravery and ferocious kills win the day for
+In the end, strength of numbers, unrelenting bravery and ferocious kills win the day for kujila MBULA (SUMMON RAIN)